 The property you want to secure the mortgage on can also affect your eligibility.
 Lenders conduct their own valuation of the property to satisfy themselves that it’s acceptable and meets their criteria.
 Some properties may not be eligible for a standard mortgage (if they’re of an unusual construction or considered to be unsafe or uninhabitable, for example).
 Moreover, if the lender considers a property isn’t worth the price you’re paying for it (known as a down valuation), this could affect your mortgage application.

 Finally, it’s worth bearing in mind that some mortgage deals come with their own specific requirements.
-For example, borrowers may need to live in a certain area, have a current account with the lender, or be buying an energy-efficient home to access a particular mortgage deal.
+For example, borrowers may need to live in a certain area, work in a particular occupation, have a current account with the lender, or be buying an energy-efficient home to access a particular mortgage deal.

 It’s possible to get a mortgage if you’re self-employed, as long as you can prove you can afford to repay it.
 Because the income of self-employed individuals may fluctuate more than someone in full-time employment, lenders are likely to want to see more evidence of your financial situation, such as an SA032 form to show your earnings over the last few years.